-In Azure Active Directory (Azure AD), configuring a large number of on-premises applications can quickly become unmanageable and introduces unnecessary risks for configuration errors if many of them require the same settings.
-With Azure AD Application Proxy, you can address this issue by using wildcard application publishing to publish and manage many applications at once.
+In Microsoft Entra ID, configuring a large number of on-premises applications can quickly become unmanageable and introduces unnecessary risks for configuration errors if many of them require the same settings.
+With Microsoft Entra application proxy, you can address this issue by using wildcard application publishing to publish and manage many applications at once.
 This is a solution that allows you to:

 - Simplify your administrative overhead

 - Reduce the number of potential configuration errors

 - Enable your users to securely access more resources

 This article provides you with the information you need to configure wildcard application publishing in your environment.

 You can create a wildcard (*) application if you have a group of applications with the same configuration.
 Potential candidates for a wildcard application are applications sharing the following settings:

 - The group of users having access to them